ggomarr/Eternal_Cards/README.md

 Have fun with this, and keep playing!

-My special thanks goes to Eternal Warcry for allowing me to use their assets.
+Special thanks to Eternal Warcry for allowing me to use their assets!